dario-piotrowicz/ReactJS-CSS_demo_fictional-company_website_miniproject/README.md

 The miniproject looks a bit basic and so to make it more interesting I decided to add a little challenge to myself, that is to implement the project using ReactJs (which I'm currently studying).

-In the previous miniproject I did ( [Demo Hotel Miniproject](https://github.com/dario-piotrowicz/ReactJS-CSS_demo_hotel_miniproject) ) the challenge was not to use the Create-React_App tool, JSX, Babel, Webpack, etc... (just plain HTML, CSS and Javascript)
+In the previous miniproject I did ( [Demo Hotel Website Miniproject](https://github.com/dario-piotrowicz/ReactJS-CSS_demo_hotel_website_miniproject) ) the challenge was not to use the Create-React-App tool, JSX, Babel, Webpack, etc... (just plain HTML, CSS and Javascript)

 This time I'm still not using CRA, but I want to use JSX, Babel and Webpack (and SASS).
 So the new challenge is to setup the whole react application up by myself and configuring manually the aforementioned tools.

 \
 Most of the UI designs and HTML/CSS are taken from the course, so that is not designed by me, what is 100% completely mine is the files structure, the aforementioned configration and the react aspects.
 \
 \
 \
 &NewLine;

 ### Deployment